-The City of Puyallup is creating a Housing Action Plan (HAP) to identify strategies, actions, and policy tools to create enough housing options to meet community needs.
-Puyallup received a grant from the Washington State Department of Commerce to develop this HAP to address current and future housing needs, which will be complete by mid-2021.
+The City of Puyallup has adopted a Housing Action Plan (HAP) to identify strategies, actions, and policy tools to create a variety of housing options to meet community needs.
+Puyallup received a grant from the Washington State Department of Commerce to develop this HAP to address current and future housing needs.
+The HAP was adopted in September 2021.

-- Be an actionable policy document that outlines how to meet all of Puyallup’s housing needs.
+- An actionable policy document that outlines how to meet Puyallup’s housing needs.

-- Be based on data and analysis grounded in an inclusive and robust public process.
+- Based on data and analysis grounded in an inclusive and robust public process.

-- Provide a comprehensive road map to implement cohesive, effective, and feasible housing strategies tailored to the Puyallup community.
+- A comprehensive road map to implement cohesive, effective, and feasible housing strategies tailored to the Puyallup community.

 To learn more about Puyallup’s Housing Action Plan project, community demographics, and information from the recently completed Housing Needs Assessment, watch these narrated presentations.

 The City Council has directed the Planning Division to begin implementing certain strategies from the HAP.
 Work currently underway or recently completed includes:

 - High Priority (HP) Strategy 8: Adopting code amendments regarding permanent supportive housing, consistent with HB 1220 (2021).

 - HP Strategy 5: Considering expansion of the area eligible for the multi-family tax exemption.

 Two strategies are anticipated to be implemented as part of the city’s 2024 Periodic Comprehensive Plan Update project: